Our vertically integrated delivery solutions for zero emissions resources

 Climate positive hydrogen.
 The natural process of photosynthesis uses sunlight and carbon dioxide to “crack” the strong hydrogen-oxygen bond in water and produce the oxygen we breathe.
 The “leftovers” are stored as hydrocarbons in plants, that in the end make up most of our non-recyclable materials.
 There is no natural source of hydrogen, with most hydrogen molecules essential in fossil fuel, water and biomass.

-The landfill material, transformed to a valuable resource, is sourced locally reducing the emissions associated with transporting the hydrogen long distances.
-Hydrogen produced locally at integrated circular economy Resource, Energy, Chemical Hubs (REC Hubs) nearby to where it is to be used.
+The landfill material, upcycled to a valuable resource, is sourced locally reducing the emissions associated with transporting the hydrogen long distances.
+Hydrogen produced locally at integrated circular economy Sustainability Precincts comprising Resource, Energy, Chemical Hubs (REC Hubs) nearby to where it is to be used.

 Our Sub.Zero resources include: